kev0960/Fairstone/README.md

 ## Current Progress ##

-As of April 24 '16, Most of the neutral original cards are created (total 178)
+As of April 24 '16, Most of the neutral original cards are created (total 178) As of June 6 '16, All of the Original, The Grant Tournament, League of the Explorers, Whispers of the Old Gods cards are created (total ~700)

 ## Admin Commands ##